littleyellowfishes/cs-notes/Types and Lambda Calculus.md

 ##### definition 5.1

-We defifine fact as the unique function on natural numbers (i.e. subset of N *×* N with the property that exactly one output number is associated with each input number) that satisfifies the equation (in parameter F):
+We define fact as the unique function on natural numbers (i.e. subset of N *×* N with the property that exactly one output number is associated with each input number) that satisfies the equation (in parameter F):

 ​									F(n) = if n = 0 then 1 else n · F(n - 1)